crystal-lang/crystal-book/docs/syntax_and_semantics/blocks_and_procs.md

 # Output: 3
 ```

-It's an error specifying more block arguments than those yielded:
+It's an error specifying more block parameters than the arguments yielded:

 ```crystal
 def twice